nathmo/fireSeekerEpuck2/README.md

     <img src="pictures/two-terminals.png" alt="drawing" width="800"/>
 </p>

 Now we will create specific environments based on two different python versions for those two folders.
-In one of the two terminals just created, type the following:
+In one of the two terminals just created, type the following commands.
+If you are on **Windows**, use `pyenv-venv` rather than `pyenv virtualenv`.

 ```shell
 pyenv install 3.9.0 # intall python 3.9.0 ready to use